* May payroll report shows pace of hiring remains solid

 * Hertz Global falls, to restate financial results

 The day's gains were broad and led by cyclical sectors, which outperform in times of economic expansion.
-Energy shares were the day's biggest gainers, up 0.8 percent, followed by financials, up 0.6 percent.
-The only S&P 500 sectors that fell on the day were telecom and health care, both of which are considered defensive groups.
+Energy shares were the day's biggest gainers, up 0.8 percent, followed by financials, up 0.7 percent.
+The only S&P 500 sector that fell on the day was healthcare, which is considered a defensive group.

 About 217,000 jobs were added in May, slightly fewer than expected, while the unemployment rate held steady at 6.3 percent.
 This is the first time job growth has topped 200,000 for four consecutive months since January 2000.